top of page

 You might wonder: "If my body produces creatine naturally, why supplement?"
 The answer lies in efficiency and optimization.

-Even assuming your creatine synthesis pathways function at 100% efficiency (which is rarely the case), your body likely prioritizes using those three amino acids for various other functions beyond creatine production.
-Research has consistently demonstrated that creatine supplementation can increase intramuscular creatine stores by 20-40% (Harris et al. 1992, Hultman et al. 1996).
+Assuming your creatine synthesis pathways function at 100% efficiency (which is rarely the case), your body likely prioritizes using glycine, methionine, and L-arginine (remember, those three amino acids) for functions beyond creatine production.
+Research has consistently demonstrated that creatine supplementation can increase intramuscular creatine stores by 20-40%.

 The creatine benefit advantage: By supplementing with exogenous creatine, you enhance availability for meeting your body's physiological needs, whether for athletic performance, recovery, or cognitive function.
+This is why we are happy to recommend and sell creatine at our Ellisville MO clinic!

 People doing push-ups with dumbbells in a bright gym.
 They're focused, wearing athletic gear.
 Sunlight streams through large windows.
 Creatine supplementation can enhance muscle strength.